10stand/ts-proto/README.markdown

 This provides the client code with the illusion that it can make individual `Get<OperationName>` calls (which is generally preferrable/easier when implementing the client's business logic), but the actual implementation that ts-proto provides will end up making `Batch<OperationName>` calls to the backend service.

-You also need to enable the `useContext=true` build-time parameter, which gives all client methods a Go-style `ctx` parameter, with a `getDataLoaders` method that lets ts-proto cache/resolve request-scoped [DataLoaders](https://github.com/graphql/dataloader), which provide the fundamental auto-batch detection/flushing behavior.
+You also need to enable the `useuseContext=true` build-time parameter, which gives all client methods a Go-style `ctx` parameter, with a `getDataLoaders` method that lets ts-proto cache/resolve request-scoped [DataLoaders](https://github.com/graphql/dataloader), which provide the fundamental auto-batch detection/flushing behavior.

 See the `batching.proto` file and related tests for examples/more details.